PaulBreugnot/gama/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a problem in GAMA
-about: Create a report to help us improve GAMA
+about: Create a report to help us eliminate it.
+Please search the repository first to make sure this is a new problem.
+And remember, the more information you provide, the more likely we are to find a solution!
 title: ''
 labels: ''
 assignees: ''